K-means Clustering

 When n_init=’auto’, the number of runs depends on the value of init: 10 if using init=’random’ or init is a callable; 1 if using init=’k-means++’ or init is an array-like.

-New in version 1.2: Added ‘auto’ option for n_init.
+Added in version 1.2: Added ‘auto’ option for n_init.

 Changed in version 1.4: Default value for n_init changed to ‘auto’.